Class 1 - Introduction and Fundamentals

 2 french horns, 2 trumpets

-Continuing with the Baroque tradition, works in the Classical period contained several movements with contrasting tempi and musical forms.
-The symphony consisted of a general four-movement scheme:
+Continuing with the Baroque tradition, works in the Classical period are comprised of several movements with complementary tempi, forms, and key areas.
+The symphony as a large-scale, multi-movement form consisted of a four-movement scheme:

 Haydn, Symphony No. 104 (1795)